 8b.
 Incubate for 2 minutes at room temperature.
 Place it on the magnetic stand until the solution is clear.

-9. Transfer 10ul of the supernatant to and store at -20°C.
+9. Transfer 10ul of the supernatant to 1.5ml tubes and store at -20°C.

 Place samples on ice and proceed to library QC, OR put samples in -80°C if doing on different day.